draperkm/draperkm/README.md

 ### Hi there 👋

-My name is Jean and I am passionate about AI.

 <!--
 **draperkm/draperkm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.